Logotipo

 This also helps with subscription creep.
 When each subscription has its own virtual card with a specific limit, you can see exactly what you’re paying for each service.
 No more mystery charges buried in your statement.

-My subscription management system has evolved over six months.
-I now have 15 different virtual cards for various subscriptions, each with its own spending limit and renewal schedule.
-My banking app shows me exactly how much I’m spending on subscriptions each month across all categories.
+A mature virtual card system might include 10-15 different virtual cards for various subscriptions, each with its own spending limit and renewal schedule.
+The banking app shows exactly how much is being spent on subscriptions each month across all categories.

 The merchant-specific locking prevents subscription services from selling your payment information to partner companies.
 Even if they wanted to, they can’t use your Netflix virtual card to sign you up for their new gaming service.